Krys0904/MyFirstRepo/README.md

 # MyFirstRepo
-this is my first GitHub repo
+Hello! this is my first github Repo.

+Hello Github!